Chewhern/UTF8CharactersGenerator/README.md

 3. Take the filtered unicode(lists) and use them to generate unicode password

-This application is the first step in generating random unicode password
+This application is the <b>first</b> step in generating random unicode password